drummondj/logaroo/README.md

 Feature list (under development):

-1. Documented message structure using codes
+1. Documented message structure using codes.
-2. Log to stdout, a file or both
+2. Log to stdout, a file or both.
-3. Control maximum message count per code
+3. Control maximum message count per code.
-4. Add optional timestamps to messages
+4. Add optional timestamps to messages.
-5. Generate a message summary containing counts per level and code
+5. Generate a message summary containing counts per level and code.
+6. Serialize the logger information into JSON, for the purposes of documentation generation.

 ## Usage